Glutamato/Glutamato/README.md

 Hi, I´m Arturo Barrios | @barrios_tic :wave:

-I am a Biology researcher specialized in environmental microbiology and theoretical biology.
-Curious in the investigation of complex systems, of computational tools for the description of emergent properties in ecology and evolutionary biology.
+I am a Biology researcher specialized in environmental microbiology.
+Curious in the investigation of complex systems, of computational tools for the description of emergent properties in ecology.
-Student on Education, motivated to share what I've learned.
+Also, student on Education and motivated to share what I've learned.
 ICT enthusiast as a medium to popularize and democratize knowledge with e-Learning and Communication technologies (TV and social networks).

    :school: I'm STEM teacher and Researcher, this is my ORCiD [0000-0002-7043-4600](http://orcid.org/0000-0002-7043-4600)